This article provides information about printing best practices.

 sudo service cups stop sudo vi /etc/systemd/system/printer.target.wants/cups.service PrivateTmp=false sudo service cups start sudo systemctl daemon-reload

-This configuration is only for collecting the full printing log when an issue arises.
-Normally this configuration is not recommended because it breaks CUPS security.
+This configuration is made only for collecting the full printing log when an issue arises.
+Under normal circumstances, this configuration is not recommended because it breaks CUPS security.

 Print output is garbled